 Please remember that we are not affiliated in any way with the above-mentioned wallets and cannot be held liable if something goes wrong in the process.

-Tips to keep your Crypto-wallet secure
+Tips to keep your Cryptocurrency wallet secure

 - Only download your wallet from verified app stores or directly from their website.

 - Backup your wallet keys and store your password somewhere safe.

 - In order to protect your privacy, never share your private keys with anyone else.
 Sharing your private wallet key is like the equivalent of sharing your bank PIN.